 '''

 // Retrieve all possible recipes

-let recipes =
+let recipes = api.getRecipes();

-api.getRecipes();

-// Retrieve a list of

-// all available coffee machines
+// Retrieve a list of all available coffee machines

-let coffeeMachines =
+let coffeeMachines = api.getCoffeeMachines();

-api.getCoffeeMachines();

 // Build a spatial index

-let coffeeMachineRecipesIndex =
+let coffeeMachineRecipesIndex = buildGeoIndex(recipes, coffeeMachineSecipesIndex)

-buildGeoIndex(

-recipes.

-coffeeMachines

-):

-// Select coffee machines

-// matching user's needs
+// Select coffee machines matching user's needs

-let matchingCoffeeMachines =
+let matchingCoffeeMachines = coffeeMachineRecipesIndex.query(

-coffeeMachineRecipesIndex.guery(

-parameters.
+parameters,

 { "sort_by": "distance" }

-):
+);

-// Finally, show offers to the user
+// Finally, show offers to user

-app.display(matchingCoffeeMachines);
+app.display(coffeeMachines);

 '''

-As you see, developers are to write a lot of redundant code (to say nothing about the complexity of implementing spatial indexes).
-Besides, if we take into consideration our Napoleonic plans to cover all coffee machines in the world with our API, then we need to admit that this algorithm is just a waste of computational resources on retrieving lists and indexing them.
+As you see, developers are to write a lot of redundant code (to say nothing about the difficulties of implementing spatial indexes).
+Besides, if we take into consideration our Napoleonic plans to cover all coffee machines in the world with our API, then we need to admit that this algorithm is just a waste of resources on retrieving lists and indexing them.